opnfv/opnfvdocs/docs/release/overview.rst

 By integrating components from upstream projects, the community is able to conduct performance and use case-based testing on a variety of solutions to ensure the platform’s suitability for NFV use cases.
-OPNFV also works upstream with other open source communities to bring contributions and learnings from its work directly to those communities in the form of blueprints, patches,bugs, and new code.
+OPNFV also works upstream with other open source communities to bring contributions and learnings from its work directly to those communities in the form of blueprints, patches, bugs, and new code.

 OPNFV initially focused on building NFV Infrastructure (NFVI) and Virtualised Infrastructure Management (VIM) by integrating components from upstream projects such as OpenDaylight,